AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Best practices for modifying a database table

 The recommended best practice to add a column to a database table that does not belong to your project, is to create a module with a name in your namespace that represents what you are updating.
 For example `app/code/YourCompany/Customer`.
 Create the appropriate files for this module to be enabled.
 See [Create a module](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/backend-development/create-module.html){target="_blank"}.
-See here for details on this process.
-Ensure that you create a file called db_schema.xml in the etc folder.
-Make the appropriate changes and if applicable generate a db_schema_whitelist.json [See Declarative Schema](https://developer.adobe.com/commerce/php/development/components/declarative-schema/configuration/){target="_blank"}
+Ensure that you create a file called `db_schema.xml` in the `etc` folder.
+Make the appropriate changes.
+If applicable, generate a `db_schema_whitelist.json` file.
+See [Declarative Schema](https://developer.adobe.com/commerce/php/development/components/declarative-schema/configuration/){target="_blank"}

 ## Why it is not recommended